microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Connect-Entra.md

 This example shows how to authenticate to Microsoft Entra ID with scopes.

 ### Example 3: Connect a session using a ApplicationId and CertificateThumbprint
-### Example 3: Connect a session using a ApplicationId and CertificateThumbprint

 ```powershell
 $connectParams = @{